JoshP1993/JoshP1993/README.md

 - Digital adoption and capability building
 - AI literacy for non-technical leaders
 - Responsible, human-centred use of emerging technology

-Progress over polish.
-Here are some ideas to get you started:

 - 🔭 I’m currently working on a video game
 - 🌱 I’m currently learning about creating AI Agents
 - 👯 I’m looking to collaborate on anything and everything!